 Moroccan king holds firm after call for less power

-RABAT (Reuters) - Morocco's King Mohammed said on Monday he would not cede to "demagoguery" a day after thousands of Moroccans took to the street to demand he give up some of his powers to a newly elected government.
+RABAT Feb 21 (Reuters) - Morocco's King Mohammed said he will not cede to "demagoguery" a day after thousands of Moroccans took to the street to demand he gives up some of his powers to a newly elected government.
+[ID:nLDE71J06Q]

-The monarch, addressing a ceremony for long-awaited appointments of members of the advisory Social and Economic Council, said he wanted "irreversible" reforms, but they must be formulated in accordance with the "Moroccan model".
+The monarch, speaking after he chaired a ceremony for long-awaited appointments of members of a Social and Economic Council, said that building an effective democracy should go hand in hand with sustainable human development.

 - Obama condemns killing of reporter, U.S. hits militants in Iraq |

 - Gaza war rages on, Hamas says Israel tried to kill its military chief |